conradakunga/Blog/_posts/2025-10-12-about-the-sql-server-2022-editions.md

 Ensure you test against the edition of the database you are deploying to.

 A simple solution for this is to grab an evaluation version [from here](https://www.microsoft.com/en-us/evalcenter/evaluate-sql-server-2022) to test against.

+### TLDR

+**Microsoft SQL Server is available in various editions.
+Pick the one best suited for your requirements.**

+Happy hacking!